 After the initial meeting of the directors is complete, you are now "organized" - congratulations!

 At this point, you can...

 - file as a Registered Neighborhood Association with the City of Amarillo;

 - recruit members;

-- conduct a neighborhood survey; and,
+- conduct a neighborhood survey;

+- pursue non-profit status through the Internal Revenue Service; and,

 - work on an action plan.